markNZed/TaskFlow/README.md

 Add your OPENAI_API_KEY to docker-compose.yml or set that environment variable `docker-compose build`
 `docker-compose up`
 Access the client at http://localhost:3000
+There have been issues with Firefox and websocket on localhost, if Firefox does not work, restart or try Chrome.

 To learn more about the server see [README.md](server/README.md)